 • Celebrating important milestones with the team or department

-Unfortunately, many employees feel their need for a supportive work culture is not being met, leading to less-than-optimal engagement.
+Many employees feel their need for a supportive work culture is not being met, and engagement suffers for it.

 employee engagement and collaboration